strongSquirell/DataScience/5Classification/README.md

 _Multiclass classification_
   * one-vs-all - strategy involves training a single classifier per class, with the samples of that class as positive samples and all other samples as negatives.
 This strategy requires the base classifiers to produce a real-valued confidence score for its decision, rather than just a class label; discrete class labels alone can lead to ambiguities, where multiple classes are predicted for a single sample.
-  * one-vs-one - eduction, one trains K (K ?
-1) / 2 binary classifiers for a K-way multiclass problem; each receives the samples of a pair of classes from the original training set, and must learn to distinguish these two classes.
-At prediction time, a voting scheme is applied: all K (K ?
-1) / 2 classifiers are applied to an unseen sample and the class that got the highest number of "+1" predictions gets predicted by the combined classifier.
+  * one-vs-one - eduction, one trains K (K - 1) / 2 binary classifiers for a K-way multiclass problem; each receives the samples of a pair of classes from the original training set, and must learn to distinguish these two classes.
+At prediction time, a voting scheme is applied: all K (K - 1) / 2 classifiers are applied to an unseen sample and the class that got the highest number of "+1" predictions gets predicted by the combined classifier.

 ### Logistic regression
-y º {0,1} - binary classification problem
+y in {0,1} - binary classification problem
 0: 'Negative Class'
-0: 'Positive Class'
+1: 'Positive Class'
 Threshold classifier output h at 0.5:
   * if h > 0.5 predict y = 1
   * if h < 0.5 predict y = 0

-Sigmoid/logistic function: h=g(Bx), g(t) = 1/(1+e^{-z})
+Sigmoid/logistic function: h=g(Bx), g(t) = 1/(1+e^{-t})
 h = estimated probability that y = 1 on input x , P(y=1|x,B)

 Decision boundary: